Shareholder Rights Legal Guide

 - Board control – if an equality of votes, an expert is given the final decision at board level.
 This is not dissimilar to having a non executive director who is a specialist in the company’s sector;

-- Casting votes – so that one director has the final say;Issue of a further share – which has just voting rights attached to it.
+- Casting votes – so that one director has the final say

 - The approach to be taken on pricing the shares being sold by a shareholder who is exiting.

-- How to issue new classes of shares
+- Whether and if so how to issue new classes of shares

 We recommend a review the company’s articles of association.
 The rights attaching to any class of shares (including alphabet shares, restricted shares, freezer shares, growth shares or flowering shares) have to be set out in the articles.
 You may need to pass an appropriate resolution to grant the board authority to: